-The future management of the Belongil Creek catchment should be implemented within a catchment management framework.
-The framework should identify key values/assets in the study area, articulate clear objectives for these value/assets, guide assessment of condition and future trajectory and allows for effective restoration prioritisation.
+The framework adopted (i.e. within a CMP or otherwise) should identify key values/assets in the study area, articulate clear objectives for these value/assets, guide assessment of condition and future trajectory and allows for effective restoration prioritisation.
 The planning framework provides for comparison of different management options and the design, implementation and monitoring of restoration works.
-A conceptual diagram of the catchment management framework is shown in Figure 35.
+A conceptual diagram of a typical catchment management framework is shown in Figure 35.
+All of these key components are aligned with various stages of the CMP process.